has sung in choir every week since the age of 4

 will probably drop whatever she's doing to meet for coffee

 has been traveling and pet-sitting across western Canada for the

 I consider myself to be a sponge-like, highly sensitive person.
-I used to have a hard time with everything I was constantly absorbing, until a dear friend gifted me a notebook that was half lined and half blank.
+I used to have a hard time with all of the things I was constantly absorbing, until a dear friend gifted me a notebook that was half lined and half blank.
 I started to document my observations of the world, society, and relationships through poetry, images, charts, and conceptual ideas.
-My compositions are stories and in some cases, exact collages of feelings and philosophies I have developed through perception management over time.
-Choral arts and vocal music are the vessels that come naturally to me—as I have been singing and performing throughout my entire life, in many forms, groups, and styles.
+My compositions are stories and in some cases, collages of feelings and philosophies I have developed through perception management over time.
+Choral arts and vocal music are the vessels that come naturally to me—as I have been singing and performing throughout my entire life in many forms, groups, and styles.

 Vocalist and composer Jessie Rivest (b.
-1990) creates choral art and compositions, which bestow from decades of singing a cappella music in classical, contemporary, experimental, and barbershop styles.
+1990) creates choral art extrapolated from decades of singing a cappella music in classical, contemporary, experimental, and barbershop styles.
 Her hyper-evocative works push the vocal performance landscape forward with modern subject matter and visceral storytelling.

 Jessie has shared the stage with renowned performers such as Cadence, Free Play, Rönninge, Hans Zimmer, and Tanya Tagaq.
 Her former barbershop quartet, Ripple Effect competed at BinG!
 International 2018 in Munich, Germany, bringing home bronze medals and achieving the highest score of any Canadian mixed quartet.
 Prestigious choral performances include: Legends of Zelda at the Sony Centre, Game of Thrones: Music is Coming at the Air Canada Centre, the Canadian premiere of Ēriks Ešenvalds ‘Nordic Light Symphony’, and the Queen Elizabeth II Commonwealth Tour.